Annual Biology Essay Contest

 Second Prize: $250

 Third Prize: $100

 Runner-up prizes of $50 each

-School Prize: $500 Gift Certificate for laboratory/teaching supplies to the First Prize Winner's school.
+School Prize: $500 for laboratory/teaching supplies to the First Prize Winner's school.

 Please read carefully and follow instructions.
 Essays that do not comply with the guidelines will be disqualified.

 1. Your essay should be based on library reference sources and web-based research and should include a summary of current scientific research relevant to your topic.
 You must cite your research sources and include a bibliography.
 Be sure to include at least one book or scientific journal as reference in your bibliography.
 Provide a title for your essay.
 The essay should be written in the student’s own words and no portion should be copied verbatim.

 2. The essay should focus on a biology research topic and should discuss the biomedical aspect of the issue, not the ethical or social issues.

 3. Your essay should be well written with proper grammar, spelling, and punctuation.

 4. Your essay must be written expressly for The Wistar Institute's 2015 Biology Essay Contest.